Astormakes/blockphysicsgame/README.md

 This project was born out of passion — and a bit of frustration.
 I see so much untapped potential in games like Stormworks, but also limitations.
 I wanted to push further.

 Even though I had to put this version on hold, this concept still burns bright in my mind.
 Whether it's me or someone else who brings it to life, I hope this README helps communicate what could be a new kind of game — one that’s deep, demanding, and incredibly rewarding to master.

+## Controls

+this Game has common wasd and mouse controlls.
+With the Mousewheel you change the Block to build with

+U I O you cange the direction of  the block thats being placed.
+U and O for yaww I and K for pitch J and L for roll ...
+J K L

+If you have build something with T you can step though or trigger the room detection that ive been working on

+with P you spawn a new Grid that you can start building on.

+## news !

+This inspired me to do a little bit more Programming.